c19in/covid19indiaTests/README.md

 Filenames are of the form `<data-folder>/<date>/<state-code>_CRD.csv`.

 Rows represent districts.
-Columns are district name, confirmed, recovered, deceased, tested.
+Columns are district name, confirmed, recovered, deceased, other, tested.
 All values should be cumulative.

 Extra columns may be needed, e.g., covid19india gives source url for testing data.
 Most bulletins would also give a state total for some or all columns.
 These should be in a special row whose district name is `"_Total_"`.
 Whenever possible, only data available in the bulletin should be filled in, and others should be inferred.